 Professional Course in the Basics of Starting a Food Business

-John Vyhnanek—restaurant consultant, small business owner, culinary instructor, and chef—introduces the process of starting a food business, whether a café, pizzeria, pub, restaurant, retail store, or personal chef business.
-Food industry professionals will also join the class to share their hands-on knowledge and insights.
-To receive the Certificate in the Basics of Starting a Food Business, students must attend all sessions and prepare a business plan, to be submitted at the last session (all business plans will be held in confidence).
+Whether you want to start a café, pizzeria, pub, restaurant, or personal chef business, you will need a plan and expert advice.
+John Vyhnanek, restaurant consultant, small business owner, culinary instructor, and chef, will guide you through the process of starting a food business.
+Food industry professionals will also join the class to share hands-on knowledge and insights.
+To receive a certificate, students must attend all sessions and prepare a business plan to be submitted at the last session.
+All business plans will be held in confidence.

 Certificate in Cheese Studies

-This in-depth exploration of cheese focuses on the study of artisanal cheeses from many regions of the world.
+This in-depth exploration of cheese varieties and production will look at an international array of cheeses from their beginnings on the farm to the finished product.
 Students learn the traditional method of cheese-making and the influences that affect the final product, including species and breed, feed, milking cycle, culture and rennet, aging, and ripening.
 Each class features multiple cheese tastings, paired with wine and artisanal condiments.
 The class includes a visit to a farm to study the cheese-making process firsthand.
-After successful completion of the course and final exam, students receive a Boston University certificate.
-This course may be taken for credit in the MLA in Gastronomy as MET ML 705.
+After successful completion of the course and final exam, students receive a Certificate in Cheese Studies from Boston University.
+This course may be taken for credit toward the MLA in Gastronomy.